jinalklaulitz/insight_project/.ipynb_checkpoints/README-checkpoint.md

 To deal with words that have the same meaning but different spelling, such as Lol, lol, LOLLLL, LOLz and etc. I performed Jaccardian Similarity.
 This is implemented through Spark's mllib library as MinhashLSH.
 To improve on similarity, Levenshtein distance was added as a second point of similarity measure.
 This is implemented as a Spark UDF with the python library Fuzzy Wuzzy, where i make use of the partial ratio.

 ### Term Frequency - Inverse Document Frequency(TF-IDF)
 To remove usernames embedded in the list of extracted slangs and lingos, TF-IDF is used as slangs tend frequently show across the chat corpus.
-This implemented manually as opposed to using Spark's built-in functionality since "document" level that TF-IDF works with is at per conversation level.

 ## Infrastructure
 Tw0rds is build on an infrastructure pipeline as follows: